babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    ctors `(Point.
 1 2)` now jit too: analyze-new's cljs `:else` arm attaches `:jsctor` when the class resolved at analysis and the ctx is unrestricted (514ms interpreted -> 68ms, 1.66x native).
 Covers required JS libs, which register as classes the same way.
-STILL OPEN for `:imeth`: instance dispatch uses Reflect.apply deliberately (nbb#118), so the same change there needs that issue understood first.
+DONE for `:imeth`
+   too: nbb#118 was about `(.apply method ...)` specifically (methods lacking Function.prototype.apply), which is why the interpreter uses Reflect.apply on the cached method.
+A DIRECT `o[name](args)` sidesteps that (plain call expression, no .apply/.call on the method, works on any callable), binds this=o, folds to a monomorphic call.
+Micro-bench:
+   Reflect.apply 361ms vs direct 241 vs native 209 (5e7); sci-level
+   `.indexOf` loop 100->91ms (method work + fn wrapper dilute the dispatch win).
+The m null-check is kept for the missing-method error; the call re-reads o[name] (same value on a stable object; divergence would need a side-effecting accessor named like a method, which real code never has).
+Error parity verified. `:iget` field access was already direct.
 10. **Skip the loop scaffold for non-recurring bodies**: every template emits `r: for(;;){ ... }`, the recur-sentinel handling and the loop-head interrupt check, even for straight-line bodies (the common